rackerlabs/rackspace-how-to/content/cloud-servers/mysql-connect-to-your-database-remotely.md

     Services](https://www.rackspace.com/managed-hosting/database-services/microsoft-sql) can help you manage your SQL server instances.

 2. Use a `GRANT` command in the following format to enable access for the remote user.
-Ensure that you change `1.2.3.4` to the Internet Protocol (IP) address that you obtained above, and `my_password` to the password that you want `fooUser` to use:
+Ensure that you change `1.2.3.4` to the IP address that you obtained above, and `my_password` to the password that you want `fooUser` to use:

         mysql> GRANT ALL ON fooDatabase.* TO fooUser@'1.2.3.4' IDENTIFIED BY 'my_password';

-    This statement grants `ALL` permissions to the new user when the user connects from the IP address that you specified by using the password that you specified.
+    This statement grants `ALL` permissions to the new user when the user connects from the specified IP address by using the specified password.

 ### Test the connection remotely

-To test the connection remotely, access the MySQL server from another Linux server.
+To test the connection remotely, access the MySQL server from another Linux&reg; server.
 The following example uses `44.55.66.77` as the IP address of the MySQL server:

     # mysql -u fooUser -p -h 44.55.66.77
     Enter password: